Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 # How to contribute to NARPS Open Pipelines ?

 For the reproductions, we are especially looking for contributors with the following profiles:
  - 👩‍🎤 SPM, FSL, AFNI or nistats has no secrets for you?
 You know this fMRI analysis software by heart 💓.
-Please help us by reproducing the corresponding NARPS pipelines. 👣 follow the [fMRI expert] trail.
+Please help us by reproducing the corresponding NARPS pipelines. 👣 after step 1, follow the fMRI expert trail.
- - 🧑‍🎤 You are a nipype guru? 👣 follow the [nipype expert trail](#-nipype-trail).
+ - 🧑‍🎤 You are a nipype guru? 👣 after step 1, follow the nipype expert trail.

 # Step 1: Choose a pipeline to reproduce :keyboard:
 :thinking: Not sure which pipeline to start with ? 🚦The [pipeline dashboard](https://github.com/Inria-Empenn/narps_open_pipelines/wiki/pipeline_status) provides the progress status for each pipeline.
 You can pick any pipeline that is in red (not started).